ajena555/GenAI_coldmail_generator/README.md

 📝 How It Works
-Enter a URL of a job listing.
+-Enter a URL of a job listing.
-The app scrapes and cleans the job description.
+-The app scrapes and cleans the job description.
-It uses Llama 3.1 (via LangChain) to extract skills and role details.
+-It uses Llama 3.1 (via LangChain) to extract skills and role details.
-Queries ChromaDB to retrieve matching internal talent profiles.
+-Queries ChromaDB to retrieve matching internal talent profiles.
-Generates a personalized cold email pitch.
+-Generates a personalized cold email pitch.